LouisKottmann/zygospore.el/README.md

 # Example

-*you can click then select "raw" for fullscreen*
+*Click the gif then select "raw" for fullscreen*

 ![demo.gif](demo.gif)